Searinox/ScryptCalc/README.md

 clear=1
 ```

 The values provided will be automatically populated in the UI on application start.
+Clear can take 1/true/yes or 0/false/no as values.